USA Visa Application Guide 2024

 After Your Petition is Approved

 You are advised not to proceed with the immigrant visa application process until your petition has been approved by the USCIS.
 As soon as your petition is approved, USCIS will forward it to the Department of State’s National Visa Center for further assessment.
 It is left for the NVC to mark your petition as “current” or likely to become current within the next year.
-Should it go current or likely to be, NVC will initiate the immigrant visa pre-processing – an exercise which involves the collection of visa fees, forms, and documents from sponsors and immigrants alike.
+Should it go current or likely to be, NVC will initiate the immigrant visa pre-processing—an exercise that involves the collection of visa fees, forms, and documents from sponsors and immigrants alike.
 They will ideally contact you for all the requirements and provide further instructions on how to proceed.
 So you want to keep an eye on your email and/or phone for any updates from the NVC.

-Begin the National Visa Center (NVC) Processing
+Begin the National Visa Center (NVC) processing.

 NVC will send you an email directing you to this page after receiving your petition from USCIS.
-There will be instructions for you to follow through steps 1 – 6 to complete the pre-procession of your immigration visa application.
-These are mandatory steps prior to any visa interview schedule by NVC at any US embassy or Consulate abroad.
+There will be instructions for you to follow through steps 1–6 to complete the pre-procession of your immigration visa application.
+These are mandatory steps prior to any visa interview schedule by NVC at any US embassy or consulate abroad.
 It means if you can’t comply with the 6 steps, there will be no interview, and hence, no visa.

 Throughout the application, interview, and collection process, NVC may send you emails regarding the status of the application or if you are required to take certain actions.
 You can add, update, or change your contact information at any time by contacting NVC on 1-603-334-0700 or using the online inquiry form.
 Each time you talk to NVC, you will be asked your case number, petitioner’s full name, and the beneficiary’s full name and date of birth.
 So have them handy before you call.